Acerca de

 NAOMI SPECTOR

 Naomi is an ethnoherbalist, plant historian, and educator whose practice draws on Sefardi, Ashkenazi, and Mediterranean plant traditions.
 She provides holistic plant-based care (physical, emotional, mental, and spiritual) to those seeking root cause changes in their lifestyle, with a focus on ancestral plant medicine.
-She is the author of two books, 50 Illustrated Jewish Sayings and The Jewish Book of Flowers
+She is the author of two books, 50 Illustrated Jewish Sayings and The Jewish Book of Flowers.

-Workshop and Classes taught include: Introduction to Jewish Herbalism and Introduction to Sefardi Herbalism (with the Aquarian Minyan), Jewish amulet workshops through various synagogues and organizations, Jewish honey elixir workshops through Kavod and Limmud, a Hanukkah Infused Oil Workshop (with Jewish herbalist Naomi Stein), a Jewish plant traditions for birth class, a Jewish foraging walk for LimmudFest Atlanta, a class on Jewish flower teachings through the Jewish Farmer Network, and a two-part class called Jewish Herbalism for Farmers, also through the Jewish Farmer Network.
-In the coming spring and summer she will teach a Jewish end of life rituals and herbalism class through the Ben Zakkai Institute as well as a Sefardi Amulets and Plant Protection class through Rowan + Sage.
+Workshop and Classes taught include: Introduction to Jewish herbalism and introduction to Sefardi herbalism through the Aquarian Minyan, Jewish flower teachings through various synagogues and organizations, Jewish amulet workshops through various synagogues and organizations, Jewish honey elixir workshops through Kavod Boston and Limmud Atlanta + Southeast, a Hanukkah Infused Oil Workshop (with Jewish herbalist Naomi Stein), a Jewish plant traditions for birth class, a Jewish foraging walk for LimmudFest Atlanta, and a two-part class called Jewish Herbalism for Farmers through the Jewish Farmer Network.
+In May 2024 she taught a Sefardi Amulets and Plant Protection class through Rowan + Sage, and in June 2024 she taught a Jewish End-of-Life Herbalism class through the Ben Zakkai Institute.